univention/2fa-helpdesk/README.md

 ### Setting up test-realm on keycloak version changes

+For all types of integration tests we need a keycloak realm which has a specific setup.
+The realm's export is part of this repository and is loaded by keycloak in the docker compose environment.

+This section describes how to (re-)create the realm if necessary.
-The steps in this sections are only required to be executed whenever we change the keycloak version and the realm we've exported under `tests/data/export/realm-export-with-user.json` doesn't work well anymore.
+The steps in this sections are only required to be executed whenever we change the keycloak version and the realm we've exported under `tests/integration/data/export/realm-export-with-user.json` doesn't work well anymore.

 #### Start keycloak setup container